-- The Corps determines that the proposed project would not affect federally listed endangered or threatened species or their formally designated critical habitat. \\ There are no trees on the subject property, the lot is comprised of phrag. - The Corps determines that the proposed project may affect federally listed endangered or threatened species or their formally designated critical habitat.
+The Corps determines that the proposed project would not affect federally listed endangered or threatened species or their formally designated critical habitat.

+\square

+The Corps determines that the proposed project may affect, not likely to adversely affect federally listed endangered or threatened species or their formally designated critical habitat.